 At Bank of the Southwest, we take great care to protect your personal information.
 Strict policies and procedures are in place to ensure your account information is kept confidential.
-Only authorized signers (an authorized signer is anyone whose name is on the signature card) can access account information.
+Only an owner of the account can access account information.

 We will never request your Internet Banking Password.
 We strongly suggest that you do not share this information with anyone under any circumstances.
 Be wary of emails or individuals who ask for such information, as sharing your Username and Password will provide the recipient with full access to your account.